 Charlie McKenzie is a beat poet living in San Francisco, after having broken up with yet another girl based on paranoid perception.
 His policeman friend Tony tries to point out the pattern; that Charlie simply is afraid of commitment and tries to think of, or invent, any reason to break up with someone.
 Things pick up again when Charlie meets a butcher named Harriet, and becomes infatuated instantly.
 As the plot continues, Tony realizes that Harriet may be the mysterious "Mrs. X", a Black Widow who had married and killed multiple husbands.
-After marrying Harriet, Hilarity Ensues when both Charlie and Tony try to discover if Charlie is in love with a serial man-killer.Released in 1993, the movie starred Mike Myers as Charlie, Nancy Travis as Harriet, and Anthony LaPaglia as Tony.
-It was a box-office disappointment as it earned less than half of the movie budget while on the big screen.Several well-known personalities made cameo shots, including Steven Wright, Alan Arkin, Charles Grodin, and Phil Hartman.
+After marrying Harriet, Hilarity Ensues when both Charlie and Tony try to discover if Charlie is in love with a serial man-killer.Released in 1993, this Black Comedy starred Mike Myers as Charlie, Nancy Travis as Harriet, and Anthony LaPaglia as Tony.
+It was a box-office disappointment as it earned less than half of the movie budget while on the big screen.Several well-known personalities made cameo shots, including Steven Wright, Alan Arkin, Charles Grodin, Michael Richards and Phil Hartman.

 - Abhorrent Admirer: Charlie's mother May Mckenzie had the hots for Tony.
 When he went to kiss her goodbye with a friendly peck to her lips she grabbed him for a second kiss which was long and passionate.
 Then she called him a sexy bastard.
 While dancing with him at Charlie's wedding the horny housewife held him tightly and tried to kiss him on the lips again.
 May grabbed his buttocks with both hands and left lipstick marks on the side of his face.
 At Charlie's parents' wedding anniversary Tony gained a second admirer.
 An overweight and elderly woman stroked his shoulder and asked him to dance.

 - The Alcatraz: Charlie and Tony do the guided tour of the prison.
 They always try to get the one lead by Ranger John 'Vicki' Johnson.
 For good reason.